 Summer fun can sometimes mean summer sunburn.
-While covering up and wearing non-toxic sunscreen are our #1 defenses, our best efforts are occasionally not enough to prevent a sunburn here and there.
+And although covering up, eating well, and wearing non-toxic sunscreen are first in our line of defense, our best efforts are occasionally not enough to prevent a sunburn from time to time.

 Sunburn Relief Milk Bath

 Milk can calm the heat from the sunburn; the proteins in whole cow’s milk help reduce inflammation and soothe the skin.
 Keep the temperature cool, and let the lactic acid go to work, providing its antioxidant powers and removing any dead skin.